emptybrother7/Twitch-Follow-Discord-Bot/README.md

-# Twitch Follow Counter Discord Bot 🪂
+# Twitch Follow Discord Bot 🪂
 This is a simple Discord bot that updates its status with the number of Twitch followers of a specified user every 20 minutes.
 The bot uses the Twitch API and Discord API to fetch the follower count and update the status.

 ## Prerequisites 🔬